Malaysia Photo

 The IT Industry in Malaysia: General Portrait

 Malaysia is strategically situated with easy accessibility to other countries and has a robust infrastructure and economic stability.
 ICT has been identified as the key growth sector in the country that grows at an Annual Average Growth Rate (AAGR) of 9.0% over a period of 7 years.
+The ICT sector is one of the most productive in Malaysia, and besides boosting digital transformation, it is contributing about 13.8% to the total GDP.

 Malaysia has always been a popular destination for U.S. ICT companies for their global market expansion.
 Some of the significant U.S. companies that are well-established in Malaysia are IBM, HP, Intel, Google, Amazon, and many others.
 Malaysia has a holistic digital ecosystem and a complete ICT support system for U.S. businesses.

-At the same time, according to Markus Monnikendam from Lizard Global - a leading IT company from Malaysia, we can say that Following a stronger-than-expected rebound of 7.8 percent last year, the Central Bank of Malaysia projects economic growth of between 4% and 5% in 2023, which will help Malaysia avoid a recession.
+At the same time, according to Markus Monnikendam from Lizard Global, a leading IT company from Malaysia, we can say that following a stronger-than-expected rebound of 7.8 percent last year, the Central Bank of Malaysia projects economic growth of between 4% and 5% in 2023, which will help Malaysia avoid a recession.
 The recovery is widespread across industries and businesses.
 Since the reopening of international borders, recovery has become more established.
 Businesses of all sizes and in all industries saw an increase in sales as compared to the same period before the pandemic.
 But when it comes to sales growth, big businesses continue to dominate.

 For this reason, companies from Malaysia are more visible and considered a regional force in the IT industry, making good competition for Indonesia, the Philippines, and even India.

-In addition to this, Markus Monnikendam, the Commercial Director Global of Lizard Global mentions that In the upcoming years, Malaysia's growth will be centered on technology.
+In addition to this, Markus Monnikendam, the Commercial Director Global of Lizard Global, mentions that in the upcoming years, Malaysia's growth will be centered on technology.
 Malaysia's much-awaited adoption of 5G technology is anticipated to have a substantial positive impact on the labor market because it will enhance the development of the web and generate an estimated 39,000 value-added jobs.

 Also, the layoffs in the IT industry.
 Markus Monnikendam from Lizard Global states that recent layoffs at IT firms show that even the biggest businesses can make misjudgments when attempting to strike a balance between staff planning and profitability.

-How reliable are Malaysian IT companies
+How Reliable Are Malaysian IT Companies

 On a regional background known for outsourcing destinations for international IT companies, Malaysian web and software agencies have a continuously improving position in terms of reliability.
 Both local demands for digital products and international opportunities gave Malaysian IT companies enough chances to reveal their potential and increase the trust level of clients.

-How does the Malaysian IT industry relate to the neighboring countries?
+How Does the Malaysian IT Industry Relate to the Neighboring Countries?

 Moreover, Markus Monnikendam states that Malaysia, a developing nation, has been attempting to diversify its economy to reduce its reliance on natural resources and move towards a more knowledge-based economy.
 Kuala Lumpur (KL) is ranked as the third best startup ecosystem in Southeast Asia, behind Singapore and Jakarta, in Startup Genome's 2020 Global Startup Ecosystem Report.
 With startups in numerous industries, Malaysia has a broad startup environment.
 However, e-commerce, fintech, and healthcare are the most promising industries.

 Erza Tan also states that there are multiple grants that are being rolled out to encourage businesses to be more innovative and to assist small businesses to digitalize their businesses with special tax rebates as well.
-Some of these grants can be found at MDEC or get more information about them on HSBC
+Some of these grants can be found at MDEC, or get more information about them on HSBC.

-Also, according to the Commercial Director Global of Lizard Global, Markus Monnikendamthe Malaysian government created the MyDIGITAL program as part of the Malaysia Economy Digital Economy Blueprint to promote this broad-based ambition, embracing a national digital transformation.
+Also, according to the Commercial Director Global of Lizard Global, Markus Monnikendam, the Malaysian government created the MyDIGITAL program as part of the Malaysia Economy Digital Economy Blueprint to promote this broad-based ambition, embracing a national digital transformation.
 The government has goals to make Malaysia a high-income, digitally-driven nation and a regional leader in the digital economy by 2030, and this program is a part of those plans.
 Malaysia aims to strengthen its position as a regional data hub through the government's Cloud First plan under the MyDIGITAL framework, embracing investment in data centers.

-Kuala Lumpur & Penang - The Best Cities for IT Businesses, locals say
+Kuala Lumpur & Penang - the Best Cities for IT Businesses, Locals Say

-When asked about the best two places for IT businesses in Malaysia, Erza mentioned that Kuala Lumpur would be the best city for IT companies as it has the best balance of having a bigger pool of talent there and a bigger opportunity to do business with a wide range of local and MNC companies there.
+When asked about the best two places for IT businesses in Malaysia, Erza mentioned that Kuala Lumpur would be the best city for IT companies, as it has the best balance of having a bigger pool of talent and a bigger opportunity to do business with a wide range of local and MNC companies there.
 The next location would be Penang.
 A growing hub and one of the biggest contributors to the country's revenue.

-• Cyberjaya - With 144,000 innovators and creators, 400 MSC-status organizations, including multinational corporations (MNCs), and more than 40 government offices and centers, the city is currently regarded as Malaysia's technological hub.
+• CyberjayaWith 144,000 innovators and creators, 400 MSC-status organizations, including multinational corporations (MNCs), and more than 40 government offices and centers, the city is currently regarded as Malaysia's technological hub.
 It essentially acts as the foundation for successful technology companies and businesses.

 • Iskandar Puteri - It is now a center for cutting-edge digital innovations.
 Iskandar NEXT, one of its initiatives, aims to create and deploy Fourth Industrial Revolution (4IR) technological ecosystems.
 The Blockchain Village at Medini (BVAM) and the Drone and Robotics Zone (DRZ) Iskandar, Malaysia's first drone and robotics hub, were both made possible as a result.

-Is the Malaysian talent poll IT-driven?
+Is the Malaysian Talent Poll IT-driven?

 The short answer - yes.
-The long answer however has a more detailed explanation.
+The long answer, however, has a more detailed explanation.
 According to Lizard Global, when local talents move employers in 2023, local talent anticipates earning an increase of 20% to 30% in pay.
 Less than 20% salary increases will probably make it difficult for businesses to recruit top employees.
 Other financial perks, such as fuel or transportation allowances, food subsidies, and flexible yearly leave, are particularly effective for attracting talent while improving the entire employee experience.
 However, if there is one perk that we are aware of that employees value most, it is flexible scheduling.

 What is Broadcast Video and what are its benefits for your projects?